mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-integrations.md

 ## Integrate with HashiCorp Vault

 You must be a Postman [Team Admin or Super Admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) to set up an integration with Postman Vault and [HashiCorp Vault](https://developer.hashicorp.com/vault/docs/what-is-vault).
-First complete the [prerequisites for HashiCorp Vault](#prerequisites-for-hashicorp-vault), enabling you to get the required resources to share with Postman Vault.
-Then you can [set up the HashiCorp Vault integration](#set-up-the-hashicorp-vault-integration).
+To set up the integration, you need to enter the OpenID Connect (OIDC) authentication details from HashiCorp, enabling team members to authenticate with their HashiCorp accounts. <!-- TODO: verify the name of what the Admin is sharing details for -->

-### Prerequisites for HashiCorp Vault
+Once a Postman Admin creates the integration, you need to authenticate with your HashiCorp account.
+Then you can retrieve secrets stored in HashiCorp Vault using the key-value secrets engine, path, and key name for each secret.
+You can follow the steps to [create a KV (key-value) secrets engine](https://developer.hashicorp.com/vault/docs/secrets/kv), and store [static key-value secrets](https://developer.hashicorp.com/vault/tutorials/secrets-management/static-secrets) or [versioned key-value secrets](https://developer.hashicorp.com/vault/tutorials/secrets-management/versioned-kv).

-Before you can set up the integration in Postman, [create a HashiCorp Vault policy](https://developer.hashicorp.com/vault/tutorials/policies/policies) that gives you permission to set up the OIDC identity provider.
-Then set up the [OpenID Connect (OIDC) identity provider](https://developer.hashicorp.com/vault/docs/concepts/oidc-provider), enabling you to authenticate your Postman team members with HashiCorp Vault.
+> Postman only supports KV secrets engines.

+Before a Postman Team or Super Admin can set up the integration in Postman, [create a HashiCorp Vault policy](https://developer.hashicorp.com/vault/tutorials/policies/policies) that gives you permission to set up the [OpenID Connect (OIDC) identity provider](https://developer.hashicorp.com/vault/docs/concepts/oidc-provider).
 Create a policy in HashiCorp with the following permissions:

 ```json
 # For creating the OIDC application